 To become a member of the musical SongFarmers community visit SongFarmers.org or CLICK HERE

-WoodSongs comes to RFD-TV Fridays 6PM EDT and Wednesdays at 3:30PM
+WoodSongs on RFD-TV Fridays 6PM EDT

 The WoodSongs Old Time Radio Hour, modeled after great shows of the past like the Grand Ole Opry, Lousiana Hayride, Rainbow Quest and others, has consistently offered an eclectic array of popular artists from genres of folk, blues, country, jazz, new-age, rock, and more for an appreciative audience that assembles each and every Monday at Lexington, Kentucky’s beautiful, historic 500 seat Lyric Theatre.